aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

 |                    | Default = k_states.                                              |
 +--------------------+------------------------------------------------------------------+

-For the AR(2) model we have one endogenous variable and two state variables:
+The :math:`AR(2)` model has one endogenous variable and two state variables:

 ::